OpenSecuritySummit/oss2018/content/participant/owasp/karen-staley.md

 project_leader  :
 chapter_leader  :
 regonline       :
+pre-summit      :
-status          : add-details
+status          : add details
-sesssions       :
+sessions        :
 # add the Working Sessions you would like to attend in the meta above (use the session's title) e.g. sessions (one per line): -Security Playbooks Diagrams -Hackathon Daily Sessions
 ---